articles

 Spring Break Boredom Busters from A to Z

-By Kyrie Collins, Macaroni KID Highlands Ranch-Parker-Castle Rock-Lone Tree Publisher March 12, 2023
+By Kyrie Collins, Macaroni KID Highlands Ranch-Parker-Castle Rock-Lone Tree Publisher March 17, 2024

 BE A TOURIST!
 Denver is a hot vacation destination for families from all over the United States.
 Take a guided tour at the State Capitol and get a 360˚ view of the Mile High City.
-See how pennies are made at the Denver Mint.
+See how pennies get made at the Denver Mint.
 Satisfy your sweet tooth at Hammond's Candy, handmade in Denver since 1920!

 CARE FOR OTHERS!
 Make Blessing Bags to distribute to the homeless.
 Host a get-together of friends and families and make it a playdate!
 It's a great way to involve children in community service.

 DINE OUT, COLORADO-STYLE!
 Did you know that Chipotle, Qdoba, and Quiznos came from humble beginnings right here in Colorado?
-If you're a local foodie who likes to try it all, we've rounded up some of Colorado's favorite restaurant chains you'll definitely want to experience for yourself.
+If you're a local foodie who likes to try it all, we've rounded up some of Colorado's favorite restaurant chains you'll want to experience for yourself.

 HIT A BASEBALL!
-The Batting Cages at Westridge are open March 13-17 from 10:00 AM–5:00 PM.
+The Batting Cages at Westridge are open March 18-22 from 10:00 AM–5:00 PM.
 A $1 token gets you 16 pitches.
 You can purchase 11 tokens for $10.
 (Hours are subject to change due to weather, as the temperature must be greater than 45 degrees to operate safely.)

 JIGSAW PUZZLES!
 We recently discovered an unopened puzzle in our house and spent a day putting it together with my 91-year-old grandmother.
 But you don't have to devote a day... set up a card table in the corner of your family room and add a piece or two at a time.